 Georgia Junior Science & Humanities Symposium

-- Presentations of original research papers by high school students (8th graders may participate in poster presentations only)
+- Presentations of original research projects by high school students

 - Opportunities to meet and exchange ideas with others interested in the sciences